 QUARTILEINC

 The QUARTILEINC function divides a dataset into four equal parts and returns a value based on the specified quartile.
-It helps you understand how data is distributed across ranges.
+It uses the inclusive method, meaning the minimum and maximum values are included in the calculation, helping you understand how data is distributed across ranges.

 Syntax